 They want to feel superior to avoid hidden feelings of inferiority.
 Understanding this can empower you.
 Like all bullies, despite their defenses of rage, arrogance, and self-inflation, they suffer from shame.
 Appearing weak and humiliated is their biggest fear.
 Knowing this, it’s essential not to take personally the words and actions of an abuser.
 This enables you to confront narcissistic abuse.

-Mistakes in Dealing with Abuse
+10 Mistakes We Make When Dealing with Abuse

 When you forget an abuser’s motives, you may naturally react in some of these ineffective ways:

 If you placate to avoid conflict and anger, it empowers the abuser, who sees it as weakness and an opportunity to exert more control.

-- Pleading.
 This also shows weakness, which narcissists despise in themselves and others.
 They may react dismissively with contempt or disgust.

-- Arguing and Fighting.
 Arguing over the facts wastes your energy.
 Most abusers aren’t interested in the facts, but only in justifying their position and being right.
 Verbal arguments can quickly escalate to fights that drain and damage you.
 Nothing is gained.
 You lose and can end up feeling more victimized, hurt, and hopeless.

 Anything beyond a simple denial of a false accusation leaves you open to more abuse.
 When you address the content of what is being said and explain and defend your position, you endorse an abuser’s right to judge, approve, or abuse you.
 Your reaction sends this message: “You have power over my self-esteem.
 You have the right to approve or disapprove of me.
 You’re entitled to be my judge.”

 Making threats can lead to retaliation or backfire if you don’t carry them out.
 Never make a threat you’re not ready to enforce.
 Boundaries with direct consequences are more effective.

 Don’t blame yourself for an abuser’s actions and try harder to be perfect.
 This is a delusion.
 You can’t cause anyone to abuse you.
 You’re only responsible for your own behavior.
 You will never be perfect enough for an abuser to stop their behavior, which stems from their insecurities, not you.

-Confronting Abuse Effectively
+Dealing With Abuse Effectively